lambda-fairy/lambda-fairy.github.io/posts/2013-07-24-twelve-inches.markdown

 ---
 title: Shooting yourself in the foot
-description: A few original variations on the theme.
 ---

 I've come up with a few ["shooting yourself in the foot"][m5p] jokes over the years.
 I hope you can get a decent chuckle out of these ☺